std::mdspan

 Bottom Right: 9

-There are a couple of problems with this approach.
 Firstly, we lose some capability to work with the collection as a whole.
-For example, we can no longer simply get the size of the collection (9, in this example) without doing some extra work.
+For example, we can no longer simply get the size of the collection (9, in this case) without doing some extra work.
 We’d need to iterate over every subarray and add all their sizes together.

 Secondly, there is some performance overhead involved in using multidimensional arrays in this way.
 Working with 3 arrays of 3 elements is generally less efficient than working with a single array of 9Â elements.